Counselors in Training (CIT)

 What the Program Entails

 CITs (Counselor in Training) will have instructional time in the morning between 10:00 a.m. – 12:00 p.m., where we go over those professional development pieces of training, break for lunch, and then are integrated into the classrooms with the students and staff members.
-Then, on Fun Fridays, we will take CITs on field trips to local colleges or assist senior counselors and young campers with their field trips.
+On Fun Fridays, we will take CITs on field trips to local colleges or assist senior counselors with young campers on their field trips.

 CITs will be trained in positive discipline, behavior management, and youth development.
 Teens will continue to grow in their level of skills in relating to the children and their level of responsibility.
 CIT workers will be treated as full staff with corresponding expectations.
 They will be expected to be role models for the campers in the program and grow in ability and experience.
 Working with both student campers and adult staff, these junior staff members will develop leadership, communication, and conflict negotiation skills.